Healthcare Training

 Left click audio

-On the last track, we discussed the Five General Principles for Managing
+In the last section, we discussed the Five General Principles for Managing

-ADD Adolescent Behavior.
-The Five General Principles for Managing ADD
+ADHD Adolescent Behavior.
+The Five General Principles for Managing ADHD

 Adolescent Behavior are State of Mind, What Type of Adolescent, Relationship